Spark Summer Learning Frequently Asked Questions

 What does it cost?

-Full-time enrollment will be $270 per week + $10 activity fee.
+Full-time enrollment will be $300 per week.
 We have a 10% discount for siblings.

 What are my payment options?